sebastian-krajna/ai_tools_test/flutter_ai_assessment/evaluation_prompt.md

    * Identify if any anti-patterns are present that could cause future maintenance issues
 5. **Balanced feedback**: Provide both positive aspects and areas for improvement, even in strong implementations.
 6. **Follow the structured templates**: Complete all tables and forms provided to ensure consistent evaluation.

+**Purpose**: These guidelines ensure thorough and consistent evaluations across Flutter applications.
+They help evaluators focus on both technical implementation and adherence to requirements.

+**Application**: Apply these principles throughout all sections of this template.
+When completing checklists and ratings, provide specific evidence from the code to support your assessments.
+For pattern evaluation, refer to sections on Provider implementation (Requirements Compliance, Project Structure) and anti-patterns (Flutter Bad Practices Check).

+## **Prompt Used**

+"Create a Flutter app that implements a modern to-do list with these features:

+1. Task management:
+   * Add new tasks with title, description, priority (low/medium/high), and due date
+   * Mark tasks as complete
+   * Delete tasks
+   * Edit existing tasks
+2. User interface:
+   * Clean, modern Material Design 3 UI with proper theming
+   * Task list with sorting options (by priority, due date, completion status)
+   * Task details view
+   * Form for adding/editing tasks
+   * Visual indicators for priority and due date status
+   * Animation for completing tasks
+3. State management:
+   * Implement using a Provider pattern
+   * Persist data locally using either Hive or SharedPreferences
+   * Handle state changes efficiently
+4. Code quality:
+   * Follow SOLID principles
+   * Separate UI from business logic
+   * Include appropriate comments
+   * Implement error handling
+   * Add basic unit tests for the main functionality

+Please provide complete, runnable code with proper project structure and all necessary files.
+The app should be ready to run without requiring additional implementation.
+If you need to make architectural decisions, prefer simplicity and clarity over complex patterns.
+Explain any key design decisions in comments within the code."

 ## SECTION 1: Requirements Compliance Checklist
 Please complete the following checklist with Yes/No/Partial for each item: